Skip to content

 Configure License Server via manual file creation

 You can also create the floating server configuration file yourself with a text editor.
+For example, if you were to configure an rlm-server named "rlm" that runs on port 1234, the content of the file would look like this:

 Configuring Multiple RLM Servers